Bendigo

 Health performance in Bendigo is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Both younger and older age groups have notable prevalence of common health conditions.
-Approximately 51% (~7,366 people) of Bendigo's total population has private health cover, which is relatively low compared to other areas.
-Mental health issues and arthritis are the most prevalent medical conditions in Bendigo, affecting 12.9 and 10.1% of residents respectively.
-Conversely, 59.6% of residents claim to be completely free from medical ailments, compared to 62.0% in the rest of Victoria.
-As of 2021, 18.8% (2,742 people) of Bendigo's population is aged 65 and over.
-Health outcomes among seniors present some challenges, broadly aligning with the general population's health profile.
+Approximately 51% (~7,368 people) of the total population has private health cover.
+The most prevalent medical conditions are mental health issues (12.9%) and arthritis (10.1%), while 59.6% of residents report having no medical ailments compared to 62.0% in the rest of Victoria.
+As of 2021, 18.8% of Bendigo's population is aged 65 and over (2,743 people).
+Senior health outcomes present some challenges, generally aligning with the overall population's health profile.

 Frequently Asked Questions - Health